NGTS/ngts-explorer/README.md

-# Interesting lightcurves
+# NGTS Explorer

-Anders has asked for some nice lightcurves to use for a poster.
-Try and find some nice objects to get lightcurves of
+For exploring NGTS data by picking out known interesting objects from SIMBAD and plotting.
+This code allows for nice lightcurves to be generated and interesting features to be found.

 ## Usage